tiktok

 Skunk feces can carry harmful bacteria and parasites, such as Salmonella and roundworms, which can cause illness in humans and pets.
 Inhaling the odor of skunk droppings can also cause respiratory irritation.

-How should I properly clean and disinfect areas contaminated by skunk droppings?
+How should I properly clean and disinfect areas contaminated by skunk poop?

 To properly clean and disinfect areas contaminated by skunk droppings, gloves, and a mask should be worn to avoid direct contact with the feces and their odor.
 The area should be thoroughly cleaned with a disinfectant solution, such as bleach or hydrogen peroxide, and allowed to air dry.